oktadev/okta-blog/_source/_posts/2022-03-30-java-regex.md

 type: awareness
 ---

-Whether you're coding, using a search engine, searching and replacing text in text editor, or using the command-line utilities `grep`, `sed`, and `awk` in Linux, you're using regular expressions (also known as “regex” or “regexp”).
+Whether you're coding, using a search engine, searching and replacing text in text editor, or using the command-line utilities `grep`, `sed`, and `awk` in Linux, you're using regular expressions (also known as "regex" or "regexp").
 Yes, they're everywhere.

 A regular expression is a sequence of characters used to describe a text pattern.
 Working with regular expressions is rarelydescribed as fun, but they are useful to help solve various problems while coding a feature, usually to find and replace operations with strings.